Observation of Universal Hall Response in Strongly Interacting Fermions

 In the synthetic dimension, the spin distribution is measured by performing an optical Stern-Gerlach detection~\cite{PhysRevLett.105.190401}.
 This method, based on the spin-dependent force exerted by a near-resonant laser beam, allows a spatial separation of the two spin components and the separate count of the atom number $N_m$ in both of them.
 The spin polarization coincides with the transverse (Hall) polarization $P_y$ of the system, which we define as

 This definition evaluates the difference in fractional spin population with respect to the initial value, with the populations $N_{1}(0)$ and $N_{2}(0)$ measured right before the application of the optical gradient.
-The definition~\eqref{eq4} accounts for the small initial population imbalance caused by residual off-resonant coupling to the nuclear spin state $\lvert m_{\rm F}=+3/2\rangle$; it can safely be neglected thanks to the averaging procedure discussed below.
-We determine the Hall imbalance $\Delta_{\rm H}$ from the ratio between the measured $P_y$ and $J_x$, following Eq.~\eqref{eq1}.
+The definition in Eq.~\eqref{eq4} accounts for the small initial population difference caused by residual off-resonant coupling to the nuclear spin state $\lvert m_{\rm F}=+3/2\rangle$~\cite{SS}; this initial difference can safely be neglected owing to the averaging procedure discussed in the next section.
+We determined the Hall imbalance $\Delta_{\rm H}$ from the ratio between the measured $P_y$ and $J_x$, following Eq.~\eqref{eq1}.